Payment methods for child support

 Then log on to the Express Plus Child Support mobile app

 |You can send us a cheque or money order.||

-You will need to make each cheque or money order payable to the Department of Human Services – Child Support.
-Attach the payment advice slip, located on your monthly account statement, with your payments.
-This ensures your payment is allocated correctly and without delay.
+You need to make your cheque or money order payable to the Department of Human Services, Child Support.
+Attach the payment advice slip, located on your payer account statement, with your payment.
+This ensures your payment is made correctly.

-If both parents agree a payment was made in lieu of child support
+If you both agree a payment was made towards child support

-- direct payments, which are payments made by the paying parent to the receiving parent, and
+- direct payments made by the paying parent to the receiving parent, and

-- third party payments, which are payments made by the paying parent to a third party for the benefit of the receiving parent
+- third party payments made by the paying parent to a third party for the benefit of the receiving parent

 Examples of third party payments include: